PolyU Design Hatch Awards 2026 · Finalist #32

 30 minIntermediateS3–S5

 Why does red + green = mud in paint but yellow on a screen?
-Students explore subtractive vs additive mixing with Spectrum and a flashlight.
-The app's Kubelka–Munk model is exposed as a teaching tool.
+Students compare Spectrum's subtractive predictions against a flashlight RGB demo.
+The Kubelka–Munk model is exposed as a teaching tool — abstract physics made tangible in 30 minutes.

 • Distinguish subtractive vs additive colour